HackerN64/F3DEX3/README.md

 ### Optimizing for RSP code size

 A number of over-zealous optimizations in F3DEX2 which saved a cycle or two but took several more instructions have been removed.
-F3DEX3 will be slightly slower than F3DEX2 in RSP cycles (not DRAM traffic or RDP time), especially for large quantities of very short commands.
+F3DEX3 will often be slightly slower than F3DEX2 in RSP cycles (not DRAM traffic or RDP time), especially for large quantities of very short commands.
 Note that for certain codepaths such as point lighting, the RSP will now be faster than in F3DEX2, and the improved performance from all the new microcode features should more than make up for these slight reductions in efficiency.

 ### Far clipping removal

+Far clipping is completely removed in F3DEX3.
+Far clipping is not intentionally used for performance or aesthetic reasons in levels in vanilla SM64 or OoT, though it can be seen in certain extreme cases.
+However, it is used on the SM64 title screen for the zoom-in on Mario's face, so this will look slightly different.

-The removal of far clipping saved a substantial amount of DMEM.
+The removal of far clipping saved a bunch of DMEM space, and enabled other changes to the clipping implementation which saved even more DMEM space.

 ### RDP temporary buffers shrinking

-In FIFO version of F3DEX2, there are two DMEM buffers to hold RDP commands generated by the microcode, which are swapped and copied to the FIFO in DRAM.
+In FIFO versions of F3DEX2, there are two DMEM buffers to hold RDP commands generated by the microcode, which are swapped and copied to the FIFO in DRAM.
-These each had the capacity of between two and three full-size triangle commands (i.e. triangles with shade, texture, and Z-buffer).
+These each had the capacity of two-and-a-fraction full-size triangle commands (i.e. triangles with shade, texture, and Z-buffer).
 For short commands (e.g. texture loads, color combiner, etc.) there is a minor performance gain from having longer buffers in DMEM which are swapped to DRAM less frequently.
 And, if a substantial portion of triangles were rendered without shade or texture such that three tris could fit per buffer, being able to fit the three tris would also slightly improve performance.
-However, in practice, the vast majority of the FIFO is occupied by these full-size tris, so the buffers are effectively only two tris in size because a third tri can't fit.
-So, their size has been reduce to two tris, saving a substantial amount of DMEM.
+However, in practice, the vast majority of the FIFO is occupied by full-size tris, so the buffers are effectively only two tris in size because a third tri can't fit.
+So, their size has been reduced to two tris, saving a substantial amount of DMEM.